Skoda Karoq Driving, Engines & Performance | Top Gear

 What is it like to drive?

 The first thing you notice in the Karoq is how well it soaks up lumps and bumps and whatever else you happen to drive over.
-We tested an example on 18-inch wheels on Sicilian roads apparently last resurfaced by the Romans and it coped admirably.
 Our UK test car rode on DCC optional adaptive suspension that's likely to be a rare added-on extra, but certainly adds a layer of sophistication to the ride.

 The control weights are well matched and the Karoq is easy to guide on the motorway and handles obediently.
-Road and tyre noise are modest, though there's wind noise around the mirrors if you've got the radio volume low enough to hear such things.
+Road and tyre noise are modest, though there's wind noise around the mirrors at motorways speeds while we’re noting such things – but you’ll still barely have to raise your voice to shout at the kids in the back.

 Advertisement - Page continues below

 When paired with one of the super-quiet petrol engines, the Karoq feels calm and under control.
 It’s such a good standard setup, you wonder why you’d bother with the adaptive dampers.
-Or indeed with the 2.0 TDI DSG; the extra weight of the diesel engine, automatic ’box and 4WD feels clumpy compared to a simpler, front-wheel-drive petrol model.
+Or indeed with the 2.0 TDI DSG; the extra weight of the diesel engine, automatic box and 4WD feels clumpy compared with a simpler, front-wheel-drive petrol model.

 Are you sure?
 If you're regularly going off-piste we'd be more taken with a Dacia Duster.
-The Yeti was always pretty good in the off-roading department, and if you’re one of the three people who actually buy a car like this to use away from the tarmac, or at least get you back to the tarmac through a muddy festival field, then the Karoq should serve you well in 4x4 spec with off-road or snow mode engaged.
+The Yeti was always pretty good in the off-roading department, and if you’re one of the three people who actually buy a car with AWD to use it away from the tarmac, or at least get you back to the tarmac through a muddy festival field, then the Karoq should serve you well in 4x4 spec with off-road or snow mode engaged.
+But that’s as far as its skills will stretch.

-The optional rough road package – also available on 2WD models – adds underbody protection, which may be useful if your house is down a stony, furrowed track.
+There’s an optional £215 rough road package – also available on 2WD models – that adds some underbody protection, which may be useful if your house is down a stony, furrowed track.
 We'd not bother with the 4x4 models if you're buying only for road use: save the money and have a set of winter wheels and tyres in the garage instead.

 Advertisement - Page continues below